Gerry Sklavounos returning to Quebec Legislature, says he’ll be ‘more careful’

 A woman alleged last fall that Sklavounos, 42, assaulted her twice in 2014 when she was 19 and working as a hostess at a Quebec City restaurant.

-That prompted Premier Philippe Couillard to kick him out of the Liberal caucus.
+That prompted Premier Philippe Couillard to kick him out of caucus.

 The file was referred to the Crown prosecutor’s office, which announced recently Sklavounos would not be charged.